X

 | Magnesium aspartate | 7% | High | Good absorption, lower Mg density. |

-The most important intake rule: spread magnesium across several small doses throughout the day, not as a single high dose.
-The reason is physiological: the gut can only absorb a limited amount of magnesium per dose.
-Excess magnesium remains in the gut and acts osmotically — the result is diarrhoea.
+The most important intake rule: spread magnesium over the day in several small doses, not as a single high dose.
+The reason is physiological: the gut can absorb only limited amounts of magnesium per intake.
+Excess magnesium stays in the gut and acts osmotically – the result is diarrhoea.
 Single doses above 250 mg of elemental magnesium should therefore be avoided.

 | Group | Recommended dose | Note |